Life Sciences Week 2018: Convergence and Connectivity

 - 7:00pm - 8:30pm AlphaLab Gear Hardware Cup pitch competition

 - 8:00pm IEEE & AlphaLab Gear host #PartyLikeAnEngineer networking reception

 Pittsburgh Health Data Alliance – From the Bench to the Playing Field: The Journey from Idea to Commercialization

-Description: The Pittsburgh Health Data Alliance (PHDA) represents an unprecedented collaboration between Carnegie Mellon University, The University of Pittsburgh and UPMC.
+Description: The Pittsburgh Health Data Alliance (PHDA) represents an unprecedented collaboration between Carnegie Mellon University, The University of Pittsburgh, and UPMC.
 This one-of-a-kind alliance is a wide-reaching commitment to advance technology and create new data-heavy health care innovations resulting in spin-off companies and furthering economic development in the region.
-The panel will feature PHDA leaders and funded projects to discuss the process of taking an idea and growing it to commercialization.
+The panel will feature key stakeholders in the PHDA to discuss the process of taking an idea and growing it to commercialization.

 Translating Regenerative Medicine-Based Discoveries to the Market

 Host: McGowan Institute for Regenerative Medicine and the Innovation Institute

 Description: Visit the McGowan Institute to tour the Biological Scaffolds for Tissue Engineering Lab (Dr. Stephen Badylak), Cardiac Tissue Engineering Lab (Dr. William Wagner), Temporomandibular Joint (TMJ) Repair Lab (Dr. Bryan Brown), and Thoracic Aortic Disease Lab (Dr. Juile Phillippi).
 Following the tour, hear about recent spin-outs by McGowan affiliated faculty including LyGenesis (Liver Therapy), Renerva (Nerve Regeneration), and Restoure (Esophageal Repair).